moleculadesigner/portfolio/README.md

 # Me

-I am Danila Iakovlev, a PhD fellow in Novosibirsk Institute of Chemical Biology and Fundamental Medicine SB RAS.
+I am Danila Iakovlev, PhD in biochemistry.
+I work as a computational chemist in drug discovery team at [Biocad](biocadglobal.com), St. Petersburg.
 My fields of scientific interest are:
 * Protein structures;
+* Drug Discovery;
 * Protein dynamics;
 * Nature of biocatalysis;
 * Visualization of biomolecules and, generally, scientific information representation